 Children and adults over 65 are especially at high risk.
 Each year one in three elderly adults suffers a serious stairway fall.
 Such injuries can increase the chances of an earlier death and reduce the ability to live independently.
 The elderly face a higher likelihood of falling because they often experience muscle weakness and potential dizziness from taking a variety of medications.
 This risk rises as they age.

 Falling on flat surfaces can cause serious injuries.
 But falling down a flight of stairs typically causes more severe injuries.
 Common injuries caused by stairway falls include internal bleeding, fractured bones, brain injuries, soft-tissue injuries, and dislocations.
 In fact Safety Council statistics indicate falls are among the most common causes of traumatic brain injury.

 Stairway Injuries and Premises Liability Law

 Negligent maintenance often causes stairway accidents and injuries.
-Some causes for stairway injuries due to negligent maintenance include damaged steps, improper railings, defective stair treads, poor lighting, and dangerous risers.
+Negligent maintenance included damaged steps, improper railings, defective stair treads, poor lighting, and dangerous risers.

 Tips to Avoid Stairway Injuries

 If you have parents, friends or others who are senior citizens, you might assist them with the following recommendations by the National Safety Council: reduce clutter, always use railings, wear rubber-soled shoes or slippers, shovel or clean off any outdoor steps and install adequate lighting.
 Using non-skid slippers (https://seniorsjoy.com/best-safe-slippers-for-elderly/) can be very effective in avoiding such awful accidents.

 Stairway falls often cause serious permanent injuries.
 Surprisingly, establishing liability against the property owner is not as easy as one might think.
 For example, in motor vehicle accident injury claims simple evidence such as witness observations and photos of features like a stop sign often establish liability.